Stiles Cove Path

 • The trail is 15.1 km in length.

-• The North trailhead is halfway down Bank Road in Pouch Cove.
+• The north trailhead is halfway down Bank Road in Pouch Cove.

-• The South trailhead is at the end of Hickey’s Lane in Flatrock.
+• The south trailhead is at the end of Hickey’s Lane in Flatrock.

 • There is easy access to Shoe Cove from Diamonds Road.